SingingTree/WarGames/set1/README.md

 ## 1-1

-This one is just a matter of looking at the code and figuring out how it works
+This one is just a matter of looking at the code and figuring out how it works.

 ## 1-2

-This code uses the concept of the Caesar Cipher, and expects the password to be the result of applying the Caesar Cipher.
-The cipher here is a little different from some applications: the shifting isn't taking place in the English alphabet, but using the underlying computer representation of the characters (see [UTF-8 codes](http://www.utf8-chartable.de/), or [ASCII codes](http://www.asciitable.com/))
+This code uses the concept of the Caesar Cipher, and expects the password to be the result of applying the [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
+The cipher here is a little different from some applications: the shifting isn't taking place in the English alphabet, but using the underlying computer representation of the characters (see [ASCII codes](http://www.asciitable.com/) or [UTF-8 codes](http://www.utf8-chartable.de/)).
+The traditional Caesar Cipher just changes letters, but in this case every character is 'shifted', so take that into consideration.

 ## 1-3